-Over recent history, figures of up to 27% were experienced8, which is expected to be due to pandemic-related disruptions.
+In terms of seasonal peaking, figures of up to 27% were experienced in recent history, which is expected to be due to pandemic-related disruptions.

 Therefore, pre-pandemic data in 2019 was reviewed (refer to the following figure) which demonstrates that seasonal peaking appeared to typically be between 10-14% (varying by Operator).